maul-esel/COM-Classes/Helper Classes/README.md

 ### Usage
 Usually, it should be possible to pass either the struct instance or a pointer (for example obtained by calling `ToStructPtr()`) to a method.
 A COM class can also document the structs it can handle for each function (if not all can be handled).
-Of course, it must also be documented what structs instances can be passed, with a link to the class' documentation.
+Of course, it must also be documented what struct instances can be passed, with a link to the class' documentation.

 # Enumeration classes
 ### Requirements
-* the member names must exactly match those in the enumeration definition
+* the member names must exactly match those in the enumeration definition, except a eading prefix (if present) is ommitted.
 * use static fields!

 ### Usage